DIAGNijmegen/pathology-whole-slide-data/tutorials/readme.md

 ### Video Tutorials

-These video tutorals were made for the TIGER challenge, and show how you can use the wholeslidedata package in practice.
+These video tutorals were made for the TIGER challenge and show how you can use the wholeslidedata package in practice.

 - [How to use the WholeSlideData Python package (part 1/3)](https://rumc-gcorg-p-public.s3.amazonaws.com/i/2022/01/21/Tutorial+-+Wholeslidedata+Introduction.mp4)